bdcuck/nignogbot/README.md

 # nignogbot

-Crappy nignogbot code to be cleaned up
+Crappy nignogbot.js code to be cleaned up, then merge with logger.js